allenai/scientific-claim-generation/README.md

   --internal_corpus_file claim-generation-data/citeworth/internal_corpus.jsonl
 ```

-Both of these methods will create the following output files ({0-5} indicates that a new set of files is generated for each round of curriculum learning):
+Both of these methods will create the following output files:

 ```
-claim-generation-data/output/{method}/{0-5}
-  | added_claims.jsonl: The claims which were added on that round for curriculum learning
+claim-generation-data/output/{method}
   | output_scifact_dev_claims.jsonl: Claims generated from the dev split of the scifact claim generation data
   | output_test_claims.jsonl: Claims generated from the test portion of the unlabeled citances (test_citances and test_dset above)
   | ranked_claims.csv: Claims ranked by their score s, in a csv file for easier viewing